sd-powell/portfolio_project_3/README.md

 ---

-The Record Detail page is designed to showcase individual records with rich metadata and a full track listing, offering both aesthetic appeal and functional detail for collectors.
+The Record Detail page is designed to showcase individual records with rich metadata and a full track listing — offering both aesthetic appeal and practical detail for collectors.

 - **What it does:**
-  - Displays a large banner using the album’s artwork to create an immersive visual header.
+  - Displays a large banner featuring the album artwork for an immersive visual experience.
   - Shows key metadata including genre, release year, and user rating.
-  - Lists associated tracks with position, title, duration, and optional BPM/key data.
+  - Lists associated tracks with position, title, duration, and optional BPM/key information.
-  - Offers editing and deletion actions for the owner of the record.
+  - Enables editing and deletion of the record (restricted to the record owner).

 - **User Benefits:**
-  - Presents each record with a clean, focused layout that feels personal and polished.
+  - Presents each record in a clean, focused layout that feels personal and polished.
-  - Allows easy management of each entry with intuitive controls.
+  - Allows quick and intuitive management of each entry.
-  - Helps users quickly assess the content of a record at a glance, supporting crate digging and browsing habits.
+  - Helps users assess a record at a glance, supporting crate-digging and casual browsing.

 - **Interactive Elements:**
-  - Back button to return to the previous page.
+  - A back button to return to the previous page.
-  - Album detail box with cover image, title, and artist.
+  - Album detail card showing the cover image, title, and artist.
-  - Metadata cards with clear visual grouping.
+  - Metadata section with visually grouped cards.
-  - Tracklist section styled for readability, with musical metadata.
+  - Tracklist styled for readability with optional musical metadata.
-  - Edit and delete buttons (visible only to the record owner).
+  - Edit and delete buttons, visible only to the record owner.

-This page supports in-depth cataloguing, reflecting the physical experience of pulling a record from the shelf and exploring its contents — all within a responsive, streamlined interface.
+This page supports in-depth cataloguing, echoing the experience of pulling a record from the shelf and exploring its contents — all within a responsive, streamlined interface.

 <a id="record-track-forms"></a>